HeliumEdu/frontend/README.md

 ```sh
 docker exec -it frontend-frontend-1 /bin/bash
 ```

-Note that, since part of the way this build was hacked together circumvents many of Webpack's most useful features, live changes will not be detected at this time and would require a restart of this server.

 Before commits are made, be sure to run tests and check the generated coverage report